Enigma-Unicamp/decipher-me/README.md

 ## Using

-To add your own challenges, go to `decipher/challenge/static/challenges_files` and create folders to each one of the challenges.
-We have a place holder called `Baby Steps` to examplify it.
-Inside the folder, you must create a file named `settings.csv`.
-Inside this file, you must add the following information (respecting this order):
+To add your own challenges, edit the file `scripts/settings.csv`.
+For each one of your challenges, you must add a new line like this:

 ```
-content_type,challenge_name,challenge_flag,challenge_description
+challenge_title,content_type,challenge_flag,challenge_description
 ```

+* `challenge_title` is the title of the challenge
 * `content_type` must be "download", "image", "link" or "page"
-* `challenge_name` is the name of the challenge
 * `challenge_flag` is the flag and must be in the following shape: `decipher{something}`
 * `challenge_description` is the challenge description

-For the `Baby Steps` example, we have:
+To examplify, we have two challenges (`Baby Steps` and `Test Challenge`), so our file stays like this:

 ```
-"download","Baby Steps","decipher{fl4g}","First challenge, named Baby Steps"
+"image","Baby Steps","decipher{f1rstfl4g}","First challenge, named Baby Steps"
+"download","Test Challenge","decipher{cr4z1fl4g}","Another challenge, just to examplify"
 ```

+After that, go to `decipher/challenge/static/challenges_files` and create folders <b>with the same titles of each one of the challenges</b>.
+In our example we have `Baby Steps` and `Test Challenge`.
+Inside this folders, we also add the content files.
+If the `content_type` is a <b>image</b> or a
-Inside the same folder, we also add the downloadable file.
-If the `content_type` is a <b>image</b>, you should add the image file.
-If it's a <b>link</b>, you should add a .txt file containing the link.
-Finally, if it's a <b>page</b>, you should add the html file (and others that may be necessary).
+<b>downloadable file</b>, you should just drop it inside the folder.
+If it's a
+<b>link</b>, you should add a `.txt` file containing the link.
+Finally, if it's
+a <b>page</b>, you should add the `.html` file (and others that may be necessary).
+The name of those files doesn't matter to us, cause we'll rename them.

-After adding all the challenges, you must navigate to the folder `decipher-me/decipher` and run the following command:
+After adding all the challenges, navigate to the folder `decipher-me/decipher` and run the following command:

 ```